/

 5. Reflect Your Brand’s Story or Values

-What makes a good brand logo?
-It has to communicate the meaning of your brand.
+Your logo should be more than just a pretty symbol—it should tell a story.
 What do you want your business to mean to your customers?
 What is your brand story?
 What problem do you want to solve?
 Know first your company’s direction, then create your logo.

+So what makes a good company logo?
 Your logo sits at the foundation of your company’s brand identity.
 It shouldn’t be treated like a random image that can be changed anytime, as you will carry your logo for as long as your business is alive.
-It takes time to create a good logo, but the payoff is well worth it, especially when you leave a good, memorable, and lasting impression to your customers.
+It takes time to create a good logo, but the payoff is well worth it, especially when you leave a good, memorable, and lasting impression on your customers.

 Author